-Sport and Orthopedic Physiotherapist, Emma Jack, contacted me to photograph her newly incorporated Pilates classes, which she will use in her program as ‘prehabilitation’ for her clients.
+Sport and Orthopedic Physiotherapist, Emma Jack, contacted me to photograph her newly added Pilates classes, which she will use in her program as ‘prehabilitation’ for her clients.
 To help get the word out to her prospective and existing clients, Emma ordered our Promotional Business Photography Package and was super happy with the images.
 After I sent Emma the proofs, she had this to say: “Oh my gosh Julie!
 I am so happy with these, love them all so much!”

 Pilates with Physio